JnBrymn/JnBrymn.github.io/_posts/2014-07-27-eigenvector-centrality.md

 	\end{bmatrix}
 $$</div>

  As you can see Bob holds the most power in the group followed soon after by Dave, while Cindy holds the least power in the group.
 Referring back to the diagram above, this result should agree well with your intuition as Bob seems well connected while Cindy is barely connected at all.
+(And, in case you're wondering, \\(\lambda=2.686\\).)

-## The Eigenvalue Centrality Metric
+## The Eigenvector Centrality Metric
-If you haven't figured it out by now, this quantity that I'm call *political power* in the discussion above is none other than the Eigenvalue Centrality of the politicians based upon their connection to one another.
+If you haven't figured it out by now, this quantity that I'm call *political power* in the discussion above is none other than the eigenvector centrality of the politicians based upon their connection to one another.
 But is this notion of centrality actually useful?
 Yes, quite.
 Perhaps most obviously, the above analysis can be applied to any social network to help identify who the big players are.
 Want to know how you rank among your friends?
 Download everyone on Twitter within two jumps away from you, pull out the adjacency matrix and solve the eigenvalue problem - there's your answer.

-Outside of social circles, eigenvalue centrality pops up again with text summarization.
-In this case, rather than looking at people in a social network, the analysis considers sentences in a document.
+Outside of social circles, eigenvector centrality pops up again with text summarization.
+In this case, rather than looking at *people* in a *social network*, the analysis considers *sentences* in a *document*.
 In this case the values of the adjacency matrix are merely a measure of how similarly each sentences is worded to all of the others.

-Any finally, the reason that you read this post at all is likely because you searched for it on Google.
+Any finally, the reason that you read this post at all is likely because you searched for eigenvector centrality on Google.
 In Google search, the importance of a web page is established in part by the Page Rank algorithm which is a variant of eigenvector centrality analysis described above!